Aorta3698/dusk/src/chapters/stats.md

 ## 2U SFS
 - Cyanophage's tool is one of the only tools that show 2u SFS.

-- If you alt `'ll`, the actually number is 0.10%.
+- If you alt `'ll`, the actual number is 0.10%.

 - There is the hidden `P__G` (mostly `-ping` as in `hoping`) and `K__D` (`kind`), but they are not that common.